HegemanLab/exactMassCalculator/README.md

 # exactMassCalculator

-An exact mass calculator for molecular formulas which uses an elements most-abundant isotope for the molecules isotopic composition.
+An exact mass calculator for molecular formulas which uses an element's most-abundant isotope for the molecules isotopic composition.

 ## Implementation